Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 * When an unwanted packet of type 'CoA-Request' or 'Disconnect-Request' is received, a RADIUS/(D)TLS server needs to respond with a 'CoA-NAK' or 'Disconnect-AK', respectively.
   The NAK SHOULD contain an attribute Error-Cause with the value 406 ("Unsupported Extension"); see {{!RFC5176}} for details.
 * When an unwanted packet of type 'Accounting-Request' is received, the RADIUS/(D)TLS server SHOULD reply with an Accounting-Response containing an Error-Cause attribute with value 406 "Unsupported Extensions" as defined in {{RFC5176}}.
-  A RADIUS/(D)TLS accounting client receiving such an Accounting-Response SHOULD log the error and stop sending Accounting-Request packets.
+  A RADIUS/(D)TLS accounting client receiving such an Accounting-Response SHOULD log the error and stop sending Accounting-Request packets.[^send_protocol_error_instead]{:jf}

+[^send_protocol_error_instead]: TODO: Comment from Alan to send a Protocol Error packet instead.

 # RADIUS/TLS specific specifications